lumol-org/lumol/doc/book/concepts/system.rst

 Particles
 ---------

 Particles are the basic building blocks of a system.
-They can be atoms, or more
+They can be atoms or more
 complex: coarse-grained sites, dummy atoms, anisotropic particles ...

 They have a name, a mass, a position, a velocity, and most importantly a particle kind, defined by the name of the particle.
-All particles with the same name shares the same kind: all ``H`` are the same, as well as all ``C``, *etc.*
+All particles with the same name share the same kind: all ``H`` are the same, as well as all ``C``, *etc.*

 Molecules
 ---------

 When particles are bonded together, they form molecules.
-The Molecules contains the list of bonds for a given molecule, and make for the *molecular* part in *molecular simulation*.
+A ``Molecule`` contains the list of its bonds; molecules make for the *molecular* part in *molecular simulation*.

 Unit cells